markbakos/geo-guesser/README.md

 ## About <a name = "about"></a>

 This is a deep learning project that tries to predict where an image was taken.
-It uses a Convolutional Neural Network to analyze visual features and distinguish between locations based on the unique architectual, environmental and infrastructural elements.
+It uses a Convolutional Neural Network to analyze visual features and distinguish between locations based on the unique architectural, environmental and infrastructural elements.

 The project currently focuses on five major capitals (you can set custom cities and locations):
 - **Budapest**